Undergraduate BSc (Hons)

 Collaboration is core to our values, so we strive to embed this as a learning objective throughout your studies.
 You will experience group projects that will build your confidence and capabilities in team working, problem-solving and communication - all desirable skills for real-world physics careers.

-Our second year students take part in a trimester-long group project, where students develop skills in areas such as computer interfacing and CAD design.
+Our second-year physics students take part in a trimester-long group project, where students develop skills in areas such as computer interfacing and CAD design.
 Each group will design and build their own piece of physics-related equipment.

-Read about student Elizabeth's placement experience with the University of Salford's Energy House.
+Student Elizabeth's placement experience with the University of Salford Energy House.

 Year one